yezhiyi9670/toxic-music-player-1/_docs/documentation/admin/deltadesc201805.md

 - [DeltaDesc V201805 quick reference](../cheatsheet/deltadesc201805.md)

 Using custom language keys, you can add annotations by yourself.
+You can reference to the default language files to find out how.